 You may want to contact us if you are an admitted first-year or transfer applicant, your enrollment decision is due within two-weeks’ time, and you haven’t yet received an aid offer.
 If that's the case, pick up the phone and call our office at (434) 982-6000 to see if there’s anything else you need to do.

-A final note about scholarships: UVA meets student need with scholarships, grants, work-study and need-based loans.
+A note about scholarships: UVA meets 100% of a student's need with scholarships, grants, work-study and need-based loans.
 Generous donors provide much of the scholarship and grant funding.
 Your financial aid application submission authorizes the University to show your name, demographic information and relevant offer amount(s) to University Advancement and applicable donors(s).
 If you receive a donor-funded grant or scholarship, you can ‘opt out’ of this disclosure as required by the Family Educational Rights and Privacy Act of 1974 (FERPA) at that time.